 For the Sake of God's Children is the program developed by the Diocese of Wilmington in response to the Bishops' Charter on Child Sexual Abuse.
 It is a series of policies and procedures developed to ensure that all employees and volunteers in church ministry will abide by certain standards of behavior and meet certain requirements in order to work with children.

-All school employees must complete a criminal background check and sign a copy of the diocesan ethical standards of behavior in order to work in a school.
+All school employees must complete a criminal background check, be cleared by the Office for Safe Environments, and sign a copy of the diocesan ethical standards of behavior in order to work in a school.